torch-core/tep-vault-standard/TEPs-Vault.md

     | `totalManagedAssets` | `Coins` | Total managed assets (normalized if quote asset specified in multi-asset vaults). |

 - **`convertToShares`**
+  - **Description**:
-  - **Description**: Estimates shares minted for a given asset amount in an ideal scenario.
+    - Estimates the number of shares that would be minted for a given asset amount in an ideal scenario.
+    - For multi-asset vaults, converts the deposit amount based on the specified asset using exchange rates (if provided).
   - **Requirements**:
     - MUST NOT include fees charged against assets.
     - MUST NOT vary by caller.